The Sieve of Eratosthenes (sculpture)

-The Sieve of Eratosthenes is a 1999 sculpture by Mark di Suvero, installed on the Stanford University campus in Stanford, California, United States.
+The Sieve of Eratosthenes is a 1999 sculpture by Mark di Suvero, installed on the Stanford University campus in Stanford, California.

 History

 The artwork was added to Stanford's collection in 2000.
 It was dedicated to John Henry Merryman on his 80th birthday.

 In 2014, the 23 ft sculpture was relocated from outside the Cantor Arts Center to the lawn between Escondido and Meyer Library.